pubnub/go/gae/README.md

  * User State (Set, Get, Delete)
  * Presence heartbeat
  * Presence heartbeat interval
+* PAM: To use the PAM features in the example please enable PAM from the Pubnub admin console (https://admin.pubnub.com) and replace the publish, subscribe and secret keys in the example.
+* Multiple messages received in a single response from the server will now be split into individual messages
+* Non 200 response will now be bubbled to the client
+* Error Callback: All the error messages are routed to this callback channel
 * Subscribe/Presence is under development for GO App engine.
 In the example we have demonstarted Subscribe and Presence using the PubNub JavaScript SDK

 ###Get Package